jissac/machine_learning/README.md

 # machine_learning
-collection of ML code written in Python and R
+A collection of ML code written in Python and R